 I pride myself on being a fair investigator who leaves no stone unturned.

-Huffman’s in-depth investigations aim to get to the bottom of issues fairly and accurately.
-“I’m going to ask you some tough questions,” Huffman often tells the people she’s interviewing.
-“You may not like the fact that I’m reporting this story, but nothing in it should surprise you.”
+I often tell the people I’m interviewing, “I’m going to ask you some tough questions and while you may not like the fact that I’m reporting this story, nothing in it should surprise you.”

 Speaker Request: Click Here